Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/docs/setup/README.md

-# New Harvest Control Software
+# Control Software

-This repository contains code related to the New Harvest Control Software.
+This repository contains code related to the [New Harvest Control Software](https://github.com/IRNAS/newharvest-incubator-perfusion).

 ## Hardware requirements